healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/inkbird/inkbird-vacuum-sealer-ink-vs01.md

 *   Usability (30%) - **6.6**/10

 The Inkbird Plus INK-VS01 is a good option if you want a compact sealer that gets the job done decently.
-While it's not without its flaws, such as its somewhat cheap-looking appearance given the price and room for improvement in terms of user-friendliness, overall, the Inkbird does a commendable job with this sealer, offering a [convenient and efficient sealing solution](https://healthykitchen101.com/vacuum-sealers/reviews/best/) that won't take up much space on your countertop.
+While it's not without its flaws, such as its somewhat cheap-looking appearance given the price and room for improvement in terms of user-friendliness, overall, the Inkbird does a commendable job with this sealer, offering a [great sealing solution](https://healthykitchen101.com/vacuum-sealers/reviews/best/) that won't take up much space on your countertop.

 **Things We Like**